sepastian/warc2corpus/README.md

 ### Results of Extraction

 The result of applying the extractor above is the following JSON object.
 The `css_path` and the `name` have been copied into the result.
-The information extracted is stored under `value`, after applying the lambda `f` on it.
+The date of release extracted from the HTML has been passed through the lambda defined in `f`, the result is stored under `value`.

 ```json
 [